 Is Portugal in Schengen or the E.U.?
 What’s the difference?

-Not all non E.U. nationals need Schengen visas.
-Around 60 countries, including places such as Australia, New Zealand, Japan, Malaysia, Singapore, the U.S., Canada, Mexico and many Caribbean island states, are on a list whose citizens do not require a visa.
+Not all non E.U. nationals need Schengen Visas.
+Around 60 countries, including nations such as Australia, New Zealand, Japan, Malaysia, Singapore, the U.S., Canada, Mexico and many Caribbean island states, are on a list whose citizens do not require a visa.
 It is the nationals of these countries that will have to apply for an ETIAS when it comes into force.

 Why visit Portugal?